delight-im/MovieContentFilter/README.md

 # Movie Content Filter

-Watch movies with the *freedom* to filter
+Watch movies with the freedom (not) to filter

 Some people are bothered by blood and violence, some by swearing, some by nothing at all.
 Decide what *you* want to see.